lmorg/murex/gen/root/INSTALL.inc.md

 GOBIN="$(pwd)" go install github.com/lmorg/murex@latest
 ```

-...where `/usr/bin` can be replaced with your preferred install location
+However you can change the `GOBIN` value to point to any writable location you
+wish.

 ## External Dependencies (Optional)